ADevelopStudio/NavigationWithSwiftUIDemo/README.md

 ## Testing

 The project showcases the usage of the  **new Swift Testing Framework**  to replace or complement traditional XCTest.
-Tests are organised in the  `Tests`  folder, covering:
+Tests are organised in the  `NavigationDEmoTests`  folder, covering:

 -   **Unit Tests**  for ViewModels.
 -   **Integration Tests**  for Repository layer with Swift Concurrency.